Intel CEO resigns after probe into relationship with employee

 "There are no new payments as part of his departure," a source familiar with the company told Reuters.

-Intel recently raised its second-quarter revenue and profit forecast, saying it expects quarterly revenue of about US$16.9 billion and an adjusted profit of about 99 cents per share, up from a previous forecast of US$16.3 billion in revenue and adjusted earnings per share of 85 cents.
+Intel on Thursday raised its second-quarter revenue and profit forecast, saying it expects quarterly revenue of about US$16.9 billion and adjusted profit of about 99 cents per share, up from a previous forecast of US$16.3 billion in revenue and adjusted earnings per share of 85 cents.

 (Reporting by Munsif Vengattil in Bengaluru; Editing by Bernard Orr and Bill Rigby)